Hartlepool Weather: Dry and bright, but a chance of heavy showers. Maximum temperature of 19 degrees

 Sunshine and occasionally heavy showers.

-The Met office team has said that Hartlepool can expect a dry and bright start for most, with any early cloud likely to be limited to the east coast.
+The Met office team has said that South Tyneside can expect a dry and bright start for most, with any early cloud likely to be limited to the east coast.

 Showers and sunny spells developing across the region from mid-morning, some of these maybe turning heavy for a time.
 Maximum temperature 19 °C.